mwbowers/mwbowers.github.io/reference/datagate/datagate-client/i-adg-object.md

 ---
 title: IAdgObject interface
-description: Defines the properties and methods for an ADG (ASNA DataGate) object.
+description: "Defines the properties and methods for an ADG (ASNA DataGate) object. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Defines the properties and methods for an ADG (ASNA DataGate) object.